Burning Paradise: Reception

+Michelle Le Blanc and Colin Odell wrote in the book Heroic Bloodshed (2000) that Burning Paradise had high production values and incredible wirework and that it was "breathtaking but too much for some" due to its cynical tone and level of violence.
+They ultimately described it as an "acquired taste."

 Time Out London stated that "Some of the acrobatic fights do seem grimly anarchic, but the endless booby traps grow tiresome and the film's 'dark side' is undercut by feeble elements of humour and romance.
 As a genre piece: too little, too late."
-Film 4 opined that "Lam gives the story a new twist by envisaging the temple as a kind of Quake-type fortress complete with bottomless pits, traps, poison gases and other nasties that await the two fighters who are assigned to free the monks.
+Film4 opined that "Lam gives the story a new twist by envisaging the temple as a kind of Quake-type fortress complete with bottomless pits, traps, poison gases and other nasties that await the two fighters who are assigned to free the monks.
 Some amazing cinematography and art direction lift this endeavour out of the ordinary."
 The Austin Chronicle praised the film, stating that it is "Lam's bizarre direction that makes this one of the better chopsocky efforts in recent memory.
 He manages to make the genre's clichés seem brand new again, creating a considerably darker and more sinister piece than your typical martial arts picture" and that "Although the finale is a slight letdown, for the most part, Burning Paradise is a terrific movie that tells an old story with a new attitude."

-Variety referred to the film as "the highly entertaining but uncharacteristic swordplay item" in a review of Lam's later feature The Adventurers.